coding-heresy/jormungandr/README.md

 ### Interface Definition Language

-It can be difficult to express interfaces in the raw building blocks of the _standard interface_ style, and some of the potential encodings also use IDL compilers to generate code (e.g. protobuf), which is a very effective technique.
-I envision creating and interface definition language in YAML (no need to build a separate parser for this) that will have a compiler to generate _standard interface_ definitions (and possibly even definitions in other IDLs so that the JMG definition can be the source of ground truth).
-This will be **jmgc**, and there has been initial work already to parse the QuickFIX XML definitions and generate standard interface code from those.
-The next step here will be to design the YAML language for JMG and implement that, although I might also take a detour into the SBE specification since I already have XML parsing working well in the _standard interface_ and that might help fill in some gaps in functionality before I sit down to design the YAML language, best to have all of it in place in my head before I start so that nothing important gets left out.
+It is complex and difficult to express interfaces in the raw building blocks of the _standard interface_ style, and some of the potential encodings also use IDL compilers to generate code (e.g. protobuf), which is a very effective technique.
+In order to simplify generation and conversion of interfaces, Jormungandr has a simple IDL called JMG that is specified in YAML to avoid needing to write a separate parser, and a compiler named **jmgc** that generates 'stubs'.

+#### JMG IDL language specification

+**TODO**

+#### jmgc - IDL compiler

+The compiler generates 'stub' definition header files from IDL specifications.
+It currently works for definitions written in the JMG language (although this is still very much a work in progress), and also has limited support for QuickFIX XML definitions (written as a proof of concept without much support or testing for intracting with actual FIX messages).

+One experimental idea under consideration here is to have **jmgc** support generating specificiations in other IDLs where Jormungandr has support for wrapping their native objects.
+An example would be protobuf and the idea is to have _standard interface_ wrapper support for protobuf objects and **jmgc** support for generating .proto files.
+This would allow the source of ground truth for the system protocol to be JMG language and would be valuable even if Jormungandr has direct implementation of serialization and deserialization of protobuf wire format (under consideration) because protoc could still be used to generate the bindings for other languages such as Java or Python.

 ### TODO